iron-software/IronBarcode-Examples/how-to/image-correction/README.md

 IronBarcode's **ContrastFilter** is designed to modify the contrast levels in your images.
 Contrast in an image refers to the variation in intensity between different elements.
 By increasing the contrast, more details can be accentuated, making the image look more dynamic and clear.
 Conversely, decreasing the contrast can soften the image and blend the elements more gently.

 The **ContrastFilter** comes pre-set with a default value of `1`, which maintains the original state of the image without any alteration.
 Setting the value to `0` converts the image into a uniform gray scale, effectively neutralizing any contrast.
 On the other hand, setting the value higher than `1` boosts the image's contrast, sharpening the distinction between light and dark areas.

-Here's the paraphrased section, with code comments enhanced for clarity and links resolved to `ironsoftware.com`:

 ```csharp
 // Importing necessary IronBarCode namespace